- WHAT IS MELOXICAM USED FOR IN DOGS?

 NSAIDs And Kidney Damage

-NSAIDs affect the kidneys through blocking prostaglandins.
-As a result, the blood vessels that flow to the kidneys struggle with dilation.
-This can lead to injury or damage to the kidneys themselves.
+Cyclo oxygenase inhibitory NSAIDs affect the kidneys by blocking prostaglandins.
+These are a subset of NSAIDs and as a result, the blood vessels that flow to the kidneys struggle with dilation.
+With this, oxygenase inhibitory NSAIDs may cause injury or damage to the kidneys themselves.
 In addition, your dog may be more likely to have kidney problems as they age.

-With long-term use, the following health issues can occur:
+With long-term use, the following health issues with NSAIDS may be associated with:

 - Heart disease